 When arriving in Germany from the United States, you may be overwhelmed with all the official business that needs to take place.
 I was so happy to have someone accompany me to this first appointment for apartment registration.

-Benefits of Relocation Agents
+Benefits of Relocation Agents for Berlin

 When hiring an agency, it is crucial to ask if they have had similar cases to yours in the past.
 You don’t want to be the agency’s first freelance case at the immigration office.

 Often agencies develop relationships with the people working in immigration, so you start with a competitive edge.
 This relationship won’t impact immigration but possibly can help when following up for the status.
 Having someone able to get in touch with someone at the foreign affairs office is worth it alone.

 Part of my relocation package was assistance in registering my apartment in Berlin.
 I got an Airbnb for my first two months living in Berlin.
 Something essential to ask when setting up your accommodations is whether that apartment is registrable in your name with the city of Berlin.
 If it’s a sublet, and you can’t register it in your name, do NOT take it.
 Without having a place registered in your name, your visa will not be approved.

 Getting a relocation agent was a no brainer for me.
 I couldn’t imagine trying to navigate this process independently, even if I DID speak German.
 Having my agent complete all the forms I needed along with handling the submission, was priceless.

 The real bang for my buck came when I had gone into to submit for the visa.
 The process of even getting an appointment is a stressful one.
 You make the appointment online, which sounds pretty straightforward, but nothing like this is.

 The appointments always fill up so quickly, so you need to check daily and on the hour to hopefully to snag one as soon as they are released.
 The appointments are always a couple of months out.
 When you have an agent, they handle all this for you!